Resources for Financial Support for Cystic Fibrosis Patients

 Thank you to all the companies, programs, and foundations that help with some of the hardships of living CF (especially financial).
 I’m thankful I found these options and that I can use them as needed.
 Don’t give up, constantly search for solutions, you are your best advocate.

-Additional financial support resources for cystic fibrosis patients and families
+Additional financial support for cystic fibrosis patients and families

 Check out these articles as well "Financial Assistance Resources for CF Patients & Caregivers" to seek more resource options and "Health + Expenses" to learn more about health insurance terms and Kynsie's experience with health insurance plans.